 - Migration agents, who are not also lawyers, generally only offer a limited scope of work and may not have the requisite knowledge or training to protect your legal interests.

-Our Director of Litigation and registered migration agent, Craig DoRozario (MARN 1910298) has a wealth of experience and knowledge in civil matters and offers a full service in relation to your visa application and legal interests.
+Our Director of Litigation and registered migration agent, Craig DoRozario (MARN 1910298) has a wealth of experience and knowledge in civil litigation matters and offers a full service in relation to your visa application and legal interests.

 If you would like a free twenty (20) minute initial consultation to discuss your matter with Craig DoRozario and how we might be able to protect your interests, please contact our office on (07) 5532 3133.